MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_brightnesslevelchanged.md

 # Windows.Graphics.Display.BrightnessOverride.BrightnessLevelChanged

 ## -description
-Occurs when the override brightness level changes.
+Occurs when the screen brightness level changes.

 ## -remarks
+This event is raised whenever the screen brightness changes, regardless whether the app has requested to start the override session or not.

 ## -see-also